naturepoems/naturepoems/quotes/Kyōka Haiku/Kobayashi Issa/index.md

 ---
 layout: author
 title: Kobayashi Issa
-description: "Issa is celebrated for his deeply personal and empathetic haiku, often reflecting the beauty and hardships of daily life and nature."
+description: "A renowned poet of the Edo period, Kobayashi Issa is celebrated for his heartfelt haiku and kyōka that often reflect on nature and the human condition.
+His works display a deep empathy for small creatures and the environment."
 subject: "Kyōka Haiku"
 parent: Kyōka Haiku
 permalink: /Kyōka Haiku/Kobayashi Issa/